flag Japan Japan: Tax system

 Capital Tax Rate

 Japan does not apply a wealth tax.
-Other taxes on individuals include inheritance and gift taxes (progressive rates from 10% to 55%), fixed assets tax (levied by the local tax authorities on real property at a rate of 1.7%, including city planning tax), real estate acquisition tax (reduced temporarily to 1.5%-2%, from 3%-4%), real estate registration tax (rates ranging from 0.4% to 2% of the assessed value of the real property), gains from shares.
+Other taxes on individuals include a fixed assets tax (levied by the local tax authorities on real property at a rate of 1.7%, including city planning tax), a real estate acquisition tax (reduced temporarily to 1.5%-2%, from 3%-4%), and a real estate registration tax (rates ranging from 0.4% to 2% of the assessed value of the real property).

 The transfer of certain assets is subject to stamp duty.